swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

 A very common use case for cancellation is cancelling tasks because they are taking too long to complete.
 This proposal introduces the concept of *deadlines* and enables them to cause a task to consider itself as cancelled if such deadline is exceeded.

 We intentionally use _deadlines_ ("points in time") as opposed to _timeouts_ ("durations of time").
 This is because deadlines compose correctly: working with timeouts is prone to errors where the deadline is accidentally extended because a full timeout is reused rather than being adjusted for the time already passed.
-For convenience, we allow code to use a relative timeout when setting the deadline up; this will be immediately translated to an absolute deadlinie.
+For convenience, we allow code to use a relative timeout when setting the deadline up; this will be immediately translated to an absolute deadline.

 To futher analyze the semantics of deadlines, let's extend our dinner preparation example with deadlines.